Warrion

 Village life in Warrion centres on a handful of community institutions including the Ti Tree Hotel, a local church, a volunteer fire brigade station, and the Warrion Community Hall — gathering points that reflect the strong social bonds of small rural Victoria.
 The surrounding landscape is typical of the Western District, with open volcanic plains, scattered red gums, and productive pastoral land.
 The town of Colac to the south provides the nearest supermarkets, schools, and health services, while Geelong is about 86 kilometres to the east.

-Warrion falls under postcode 3249 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Polwarth (Western Victoria) electorate.
+Warrion falls under postcode 3249 and is governed by the Colac Otway Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the Polwarth (Western Victoria) electorate.

 📍 Location